J-K Police sets up SIT to probe killings of civilians outside Army camp in Rajouri | Law-Order

 - India

-The Jammu and Kashmir Police on Monday night constituted a special investigating team (SIT) to probe the killing of two civilians in a firing incident outside an Army camp in Rajouri district, official sources said.
+The Jammu and Kashmir Police has constituted a special investigating team (SIT) to probe the killing of two civilians in a firing incident outside an Army camp in Rajouri district, official sources said here.

 The killings of two civilians and injuries to another on Friday lead to massive protests with people demanding a fair probe into the incident.

-The sources said police have constituted a special investigation team (SIT) headed by a gazette-rank police officer to probe the incident.
+The sources said the police on Monday night set up an SIT headed by a gazette-rank police officer to probe the incident.

 The SIT has been constituted by Deputy Inspector General of Police, Rajouri Poonch range, Haseeb Mughal, they said.